Generic name: medroxyprogesterone (oral) (me DROX ee proe JES ter one)

 How should I take medroxyprogesterone?

 Medroxyprogesterone is usually given for only a few days in a row each month.
-You may need to start taking the medication on a certain day of your menstrual cycle, depending on why you are taking medroxyprogesterone.
-Follow your doctor's instructions.

 Store at room temperature away from moisture and heat.